Dragonriders of Masai

 The world of Masai is a fairly inhospitable place, be it by massive Colossi attempting to destroy all that stands in their wake, the ever-present threat of the Black Breath and its miasma, or the tenuous threads that keep the Kingdoms from entering a devastating civil war.
 Everyone on Masai is trained in the way of combat, be it through martial or magical means.
 This holds doubly so for those on Callispar, as service is required by those who reach adulthood, even if only temporary.
 When picking a class, keep this in mind.

 There are two main restrictions to class.
 The first restriction is to those who wish to follow a divine based class.
-Levels in Cleric, Paladin, Oracle, Inquistor, Antipaladin, and Warpriest are limited to only Five.
-These include multiclassed levels; you couldn’t take five levels of Paladin and five levels of Cleric.
+Levels in Cleric, Paladin, Oracle, Inquisitor, Anti-Paladin, Shaman, Warpriest and Witch are highly limited.
+You can no longer take levels in a divine class if it would grant access to 4th level spells OR if it would be your seventh level in a divine class.
+These include multi-classed or prestige levels; you couldn’t take five levels of Paladin and two levels of Cleric.
 While some divine power still lingers in Masai, the gods themselves are not present and thus are unavailable to grant their divine powers to mortal champions.
-Should you wish to use a variant archetype that focuses on the Nature or Natural power, than you may do so without restriction; for example a Stonelord Paladin.

 The second restriction is to the Gunslinger and Swashbuckler class.
-These classes are completely unavailable in Masai, as the technology for guns is in the distant future.
+These classes are completely unavailable in Callispar, as the technology for guns is in the distant future.
 These classes are available in the Breath, however, as it has been scavenged from the ruins of Arcanis.
-Be warned that this technology is very expensive and finding replacement power and guns will be difficult!
+Be warned that this technology is very expensive and finding replacement powder and guns will be difficult!

 Below are some quick descriptions of the classes.